Adam Nemec

-Adam Nemec (/sk/; born 2 September 1985) is a Slovak professional footballer who plays as a forward for Liga II club Voluntari.
+Adam Nemec (/sk/; born 2 September 1985) is a Slovak professional footballer who plays as a forward for 1.
+Klasse Ost club Höflein.

 In his career, he has played in seven countries but mostly for teams in Germany and Romania.
 During 13 years of international career, he won 43 caps and scored 13 goals.

 Personal life

 His father, named Milan Nemec, was also footballer who represented Czechoslovakia.

 Club career

 Žilina

-When playing for MSK Žilina from 2004 to 2007, the team became Slovakian champion in 2007.
+When playing for MSK Žilina from 2004 to 2007, the team became Slovak champion in 2007.

 Erzgebirge Aue

 In August 2007, he signed a loan deal with the 2.
 Bundesliga side Erzgebirge Aue where he scored ten goals and provided seven assists in 29 games.

 Genk

 On 11 June 2008, Nemec signed a four-year deal with Belgian club KRC Genk.
 He remained at the club for only one season however, in which he scored four goals in 21 matches.

 Kaiserslautern

 In July 2009, he was involved in talks over a move to Scottish Premier League club Heart of Midlothian which ultimately failed.
 On 28 July 2009, however, Nemec signed a three-year contract for 1.
 FC Kaiserslautern, returning to Germany's second division.

 Reportedly falling from a cherry tree in his garden in June 2011, Nemec suffered injuries including broken ribs, a broken collarbone that required surgery, and a concussion which kept him out of football for about three months.
 He returned to training in early September.
 He left the club during the mid-season break in January 2012, after having appeared in 61 league matches and scoring nine goals in his two and a half seasons.